EnigmaCurry/qos/README.md

 # AX.25 Packet BBS

-This is a BBS that operates on amateur (ham) radio.
+This is an electronic bulletin board system (BBS) that operates on amateur (ham) radio.
 No Internet required!

-This is still a work in progress.

 ## Goal

-Setup an electronic bulletin board system (BBS) using a BTECH UV-PRO amateur radio (HT), which includes a bluetooth KISS TNC that can be paired and bonded with the Linux bluetooth and AX.25 network stack.
-A Raspberry Pi will operate a 1200 baud AFSK BBS service on 2M or 70cm FM amateur radio.
-Install an appropriate antenna for the local service area.
+To setup a Raspberry Pi to operate a 1200 baud AFSK BBS service on 2M or 70cm FM amateur radio.
+The station will use a BTECH UV-PRO amateur radio (HT), which includes a bluetooth KISS TNC that can be paired and bonded with the Linux bluetooth and AX.25 network stack.

 ## Prep a Raspberry Pi